microsoft/AppCenter-Test-Appium-Java-Extensions/README.md

 ## Instructions

-### 1. Replace your Appium driver with the Xamarin Test Cloud Appium driver
+### 1. Replace your Appium driver with the EnhancedIOSDriver or EnhancedAndroidDriver

 Step 1